hitbox/lido-middleware/README.md

 Fix some one and two-digit flights are not processing.
 Solution: pad flight number to three places with zeros.
 commit: 06ee2f01f3d1f7c036c7a619724dd8311c07e50b
+Notes: Padding the flight numbers led to revealing a problem with pulling the
+       flight number from that jammed together string, at the top of pistol email messages.
+Downloaded the pistol emails inbox and processed ever message with a new flight number extractor that looks for numbers between letters and ignores leading zeros.
+See schema.py:45.
+Also schema.py:31 that was an earlier attempt that  just pulls all digits and ignores leading zeros.
+The `report` module was used to generate an Excel file demonstrating these methods.

 2022-02-07
 dev/central_load_plan/handle_other_crewmembers